jwg7/fullstack-final-server/README.md

 The Back-End will:

-- GET all posts in the Mongo datebase and respond with the list.
+- GET all posts in the Mongo database and respond with the list.
 - POST a new post based upon the data sent from the creation form.
 - POST register
 - POST login